QubesOS/qubes-doc/OutOfmemory.md

 sudo xl console <VMname>
 ```

 If this does not work, check the size of /var/lib/qubes/qubes.xml.
 If it is zero, you'll need to use one of the file backup (stored in /var/lib/qubes/backup), hopefully you have the current data there.
-Find the most recent one and place in /var/lib/qubes/qubes.xml instead of empty file.
+Find the most recent one and place in /var/lib/qubes/qubes.xml instead of the empty file.

 In any case you'll need some disk space to start the VM.
 Check "df" output if you have some.
 If not, some hints how to free some disk space: